Intent

 ART AND DESIGN CURRICULUM PLANNING

-At St. John’s School we have devised our own scheme of work relating to the National Curriculum programmes of study as the basis for our curriculum planning.
-We have developed the scheme to maintain and extend the high standards of Art and Design already evident in our school.
-It takes into account the aspect of mixed aged classes, progression and our own local environment.
+At St. John’s School we broadly use KAPOW Primary scheme of work.
+We use this scheme of work but also take into account the aspect of mixed aged classes, progression and our own local environment.
 Our local environment is often used as the starting point for aspects of our work.

 We carry out the curriculum planning in art and design in three phases: long-term, medium-term and short-term.
 Our long-term plan maps out the areas covered in each term during the key stage; our art and design subject leader works this out in conjunction with teaching colleagues in each class.